 - Concrete and paving issues including ACI compliance;

 - Claims involving design, engineering, errors and omissions;

 - Metal and lightweight building design and construction;

 - Thermal and moisture intrusion/protection, and building envelope issues, including paint/coatings;

 - Glass, glazing window wall issues and disputes;

 - Mechanical, plumbing and HVAC issues and disputes;

 - Electrical issues and disputes;

-- Roofing and waterproofing issues;
+- Building exterior, roofing and waterproofing issues; and

 - Building code and plans, and specifications compliance.